SHOP ONLINE

 HEMP MAZE MINNESOTA & CANNA DISC GOLF

 Hemp Maze Minnesota was established to educate and inform the public about the benefits of a vibrant hemp industry in Minnesota.
-The maze is located at Willow’s Keep Farm just south of Zumbrota, MN on HWY 52.
-The hemp maze is open during the season July thru October.
-We also have a gourd walk, hemp hole game, giant bench for pictures, kiddie graveyard, and a gourd sling target range.
+The Hemp Maze & Canna Disc Golf is located at Willow’s Keep Farm just south of Zumbrota, MN on HWY 52.
+The Hemp Maze is open during the season starting in July.
+We also have a hemp hole game, a giant bench for group pictures, and a kiddie graveyard in the fall.

 HEMP MAZE MINNESOTA & CANNA DISC GOLF